nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Adds a floating task to the task list. <br>

 Format: `add NAME [p/PRIORITY] [d/DESCRIPTION] [t/TAG]` <br>
+> * Name, description and tag are case insensitive.
 > * Tasks can have any number of tags.
 > * If no priority is specified, the task will be of lowest priority.